loki4j/loki-logback-appender/docs/docus/docs/jsonlayout.md

 ## Fine-tuning the standard providers

-Loki4j comes with a predefined set of standard JSON providers, each of them can write zero, one, or more fields to the resulting JSON object.
+Loki4j comes with a predefined set of standard JSON providers.
+Each of them can write zero, one, or more fields to the resulting JSON object.
 All standard provides are enabled by default, but you can disable them using the `enabled` setting:

 ```xml